 How did you get the idea to make traditional wooden toys for children?

 The birth of our daughter was the trigger.
-I have always had a passion for wood and woodworking, but I was all the more motivated to pass on to my daughter the pleasure of experiencing natural textures in her play.
-We will want to teach her how beautiful and rewarding it is to be able to create something through your own powers, something that is at once practical, educational, beautiful and timeless.
+I have always had a passion for wood and working with wood, but I was even more motivated to pass on to my daughter the pleasure of experiencing natural textures in her play.
+We will want to teach her how beautiful and satisfying it is to be able to create something with your own hands, something that is practical, educational, beautiful and enduring.
 And wood is, from my perspective, the best material - organic, durable, recyclable.

 When did you start?

 Just this year, since August.
-We're still at the beginning, but very passionate.
+We're still in the beginning, but very passionate.

-You said a lot of the wood is reclaimed.
-Where do you recover it from?
+You said that a lot of the wood is reclaimed.
+Where do you salvage it from?

-In most cases the wood comes from construction debris (for example, wood left over from building an attic), wood salvaged from old damaged furniture or even wind-blown branches.
-Of course, I also use wood bought from specialist kilns or factories.
+In most cases the wood comes from construction debris (e.g. wood left over after building an attic), wood salvaged from old damaged furniture or even wind-blown branches.
+Of course, I also use wood bought from specialized wood yards or factories.

-What species of wood do you use when building toys?
+What species of wood do you use to make toys?

-Most toys require hardwood, so they use a lot of oak, but also beech, fir, cork oak, walnut and even mahogany.
+For the vast majority of toys they need hardwood, so they use a lot of oak, but also beech, fir, mahogany, hickory, walnut and even mahogany.

-How are the toys finished?
+How are toys finished?
 What kind of materials do you use?

-Wood sanding is done by hand, with classic sandpaper and a lot of patience.
-I adapted an old sewing machine, turned it into a sanding machine and now I can say that we also sand by foot.
-At the end, we choose whether the piece is given a linseed oil or beeswax finish or whether it remains unfinished, natural.
-We don't use paint or other types of oil.
+Sanding wood is done by hand, with classic sandpaper and a lot of patience.
+I adapted an old sewing machine, turned it into a sanding machine and now I can say that we also sand 'by foot'.
+At the end, we choose whether to finish the piece with linseed oil or beeswax or leave it unfinished, natural.
+We don't use paint or other oils.

 We hope to have a viable family business in time.